HeikkeB/PostMaker/README.md

 # PostMaker (MERN)

-this project allows you to create posts on any topic.
+This project allows you to create posts on any topic.
 For example, you are studying programming and want to focus on areas that are important or difficult for you, you can do this with the help of this application.

 ## The start of app